itmaybehimm/digit-recognizer/README.md

 ## Model Architecture

-The model features a input layer of 784 inputs, 2 hidden layers with 10 neurons each but can be varied by adjusting n1 and n2 in 'init_params()' function and one ouput layer with 10 nodes
+The model features an input layer of 784 inputs, 2 hidden layers with 10 neurons each but can be varied by adjusting n1 and n2 in 'init_params()' function and one ouput layer with 10 nodes

 ## Dataset